 Every organization needs a budget, whether you’re a nonprofit or for-profit.
 Each year you should create a realistic operating budget that you can adhere to as much as possible.

-Changes are going to happen though – so don’t think that once you set it, all is good.
+Changes are going to happen though – so don’t think that once you set it, everything is good.
 Your budget will evolve throughout the year, limiting expenses at certain times and allowing you to spend more at others to help meet certain goals.

 It’s also ideal that your budget get approved by your board.
 This way your board of directors will understand the upcoming initiatives – and will be more likely to approve increases if necessary because they understand how it’s contributing to your organization’s overall success that year.